 Encourage employees to independently learn and improve themselves, even when there isn’t a directive.
 As our CEO says, “employees who are continually learning will never need reskilling.”

-Effective self-directed learning requires a careful blend of employee autonomy and manager support.
+Effective self-directed learning requires a careful blend of employee autonomy and manager support as well as mentoring.
 Employees want to learn to be better at their jobs, advance their skills, and further their careers, but they often don’t know where to start.
 More than half of employees report they would happily spend more time training if their managers offered specific guidance and recommendations.
 Encourage employees to set their own learning goals under the supervision of their managers.

 Your employees got the job because they are great at what they do.
-Take advantage of this massive knowledge asset by allowing them to teach and learn from one another.
+Take advantage of this massive knowledge asset by allowing them to teach and learn skill sets from one another.

 Many L&D departments outsource their course content creation or have L&D do it.
 Not only is this cost- and labor-intensive, but it's also slow.
 It can take 100- 160 hours to create one hour of traditional online learning content.
 Slow course production limits courses' effectiveness and prevents L&D from agilely addressing projected training needs.